Home DHP DHP 33-43

 or any other relatives;

-can do as much good,
+Can do as much good,

-as a mind that is rightly directed.
+as a mind that is rightly oriented.

-Last updated on March 31, 2025
+Last updated on June 16, 2025

 CC0 License Button